 The post has come and it’s not good news.
 You’ve been refused entry to the London marathon once again.
 But not all is lost.
 Here are seven alternative races from Fast Running.

-A record 400,000 applied for the London marathon for 2019, so getting your rejection letter means you’re in the majority.
+It seems everyone applied for London Marathon next year again so getting your rejection letter means you’re in the majority.
 Don’t be sad though, there are plenty of other great marathons out there.

 We’ve looked at some events that fall either just before, just after or on the same weekend as the London Marathon.
 All, barring Brighton marathon, still have open registrations and Brighton reopens later in October.